 - Would you like a better lifestyle, change your car or have a well-deserved holiday?

 - Easily Release Equity From Your Home As A Cash Sum Or Regular Payments

 Despite equity release being an option for homeowners at the age of just 55, many reputable and experienced advisors will only recommend equity release for over 60s, and there’s an excellent reason for that.

-How many more 14-years can you have at aged 55?
+How many more 14-years can you have at age 55?
 Living to sixty-nine is highly likely.
 So, you can expect to repay double the amount you borrow – when you take equity release at the earliest age you can.
-Statistics show that people are living for longer.
+Statistics show that people are living longer.
 It’s the reason the UK equity release market has seen a rapid growth of around 7% per quarter since 2016.

 The exponential growth in some areas of the UK has seen those aged over 60 with their homes adding tens of thousands to their asset wealth.
 Equity release plans are the way homeowners can tap some of the asset wealth to use to fund their senior years, which is why the plans have gained such popularity.

 You will find that the best interest rates are available the older you are when you take out an equity release policy.

 When you take equity release at 60 years old, more options are open to you.
 Since 2016, the equity release market has grown massively, with an increased offering of 315 products available to those seeking to use equity release at age 60.

 Fewer plans are available from lenders with a lower age of 55.
 That being said, as more lenders enter the market, more safeguards are being put in place, mainly a minimum age requirement above the current age of 55 for these products.

 The FCA regulates all equity release plans.
 In addition, equity release plan providers are overseen by the Equity Release Council.
 A range of safeguards are in place to protect consumer interest, fairness and transparency.